 INTAKE TRAINING DATES & LOCATION:

-In Term 3, the Centre for Training Excellence is offering the following Stage 1 Units at our Northbridge and Joondalup campuses.
+The Centre for Training Excellence typically runs the course out of our Northbridge and Joondalup campuses.